arjun-k-r/fitness-rt/src/assets/docs/ayurveda/kapha.md

 When kapha energy is high, it accumulates in its body locations.
 Generally, people with kapha constitution have tendency towards lethargy, attachment, withdrawal, and depression.
 They may also notice symptoms as: sluggishness, excess weight, diabetes, water retention, and headaches.
 Their common type of diseases are water based (e.g. flu, sinus congestion, and other diseases involving mucous).

 ### Location
-Kapha resides in the chest, throat, lungs, head, lymph, fatty tissue, connective tissue, ligaments, and tendons.
+Kapha resides in the stomach, chest, throat, lungs, head, lymph, fatty tissue, connective tissue, ligaments, and tendons.

 ### Management
 People with kapha constitution are lasy and have difficulties taking action.
 They earn money and are good at holding on to it and tend to be wealthy.
 They are very good procrastinators.

-### Occurance
+### Occurence
 During lifetime, kapha energy is most abundant during childhood.
 During the year, kapha energy is most abundant during winter and spring.
 During the day, kapha energy is most intense between 6 and 10.
 When kapha energy is intense, it tends to become out of balance and it is advised to decrease it with opposite qualities.

 ### Physical patterns